-Over the weekend, we saw the news of how a power bank exploded on the body of it’s user.
+Over the weekend, we saw the news of how a power bank exploded on the body of its user.
 This happened while he was charging his phone with the power bank in his pocket.
 We may ask, Why?
-Why would a portable battery explode all of a sudden?
+Why would a power bank all of a sudden explode?
 You guys requested we do a piece on why power banks explode, my curious mind was also yearning to learn this too.
-So I hereby present to you three likely causes of a portable charger’s explosion.
+So I hereby present to you three likely causes of a power bank explosion.

-Batteries are the major components of portable batteries.
-As a matter of fact, they are the most expensive part when you try to cost it individually.
+Batteries are the major components of power banks, infact that’s the most expensive part when you try to cost it individually.
 Most of the power banks in the market are made from Lithium-ion or Lithium-Polymer batteries, though the former is a cheaper option.

-Manufacturers (in a bid to keep prices down) tend to use Lithium- ion batteries to save costs.
+Manufacturers, (in a bid to keep prices down) tend to use the Lithium- ion batteries to save costs.
 In worst case scenarios, some manufacturers go to the extent of using recycled batteries.
 This increases the chances or likeliness of explosion at a later time.

 It doesn’t just end with the quality of battery.
 The internal circuit design of a power bank is another likely cause of explosion.
 For a power bank a good circuit design entails the following :

 - Power protection: A well made power bank should have power protection.
 This is a mechanism that ensures that the battery stops charging once it has reached full capacity.

 - Short circuit control: A good power bank should have it’s circuit fully insulated to prevent short circuit.
 (Short circuit means touching of wires)

 - Temperature control: The ideal power bank should have a kind of temperature control such that once it hits a particular temperature, it shuts down to cool off.

 If one or more of these are not built into the power bank, the chances of a likely explosion in the future are high.

 3.)
 Improper or Wrong Usage